1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 Make sure to order the octopus and scallops; absolutely mouthwatering!
 For your sweet tooth, I recommend the cheesecake, served on a plate of flames (you'll see).

-To close out your day in Madrid, delight in a traditional flamenco show.
+To close out your night in Madrid, delight in a traditional flamenco show.
 Madrid is the capital of flamenco!
 Youโ€™ll find the best of the best of this UNESCO-recognized heritage art form here.

 Feel the dancers' passion from your seat in the tablao (flamenco theater).
 The stage features dancers, a drummer, a guitar player, and a vocalist.
 The tablao setting is intimate and acts as a portal into the intense, emotional, and moving world of Spanish flamenco.